Dusty-Hordofel/biloko-mern-ecommerce/README.md

         II. npm i cloudinary
         III. create cloudinary controllers

+86. File upload components
-    III.Resize the file in frontend and send to our Server IV.
+    Objectif: Resize the file in frontend and send to our Server

+    I. create components->forms-><FileUpload/> content
+    II. import <FileUpload/> in <ProductCreate/>

+        IV.
 Our server will upload to cloudinary and receives the uploaded url's
         V. Those uploaded url's will be sent from backend to frontend VI.
 At this point, our frontend will have images with the uploaded url's VII.
 Now we can save a product in database with image url's

 X. Update and Delete Products (Advance)